FoxMessenger/nyt-react/README.md

 a React-based rendition of the New York Times Article Search application

 # instructions
-Download repo
+ $ for repo
-Npm Install packages
+ $ npm install
-This will create the MongoDB database marked 'nytreact'
+ This will install all necessary components and create the MongoDB database marked 'nytreact'

 # purpose
 Using mongoose we are going to create an Article schema and model